Adiós (Ricky Martin song): Commercial performance

 "Adiós" debuted at number 22 on the US Billboard Hot Latin Songs chart on October 11, 2014, becoming Martin's 41st entry on the chart.
 Additionally, it debuted at number two on the US Billboard Latin Digital Songs chart, with a first-week tally of 6,000 downloads sold.
 Following the singer's performance of the song at the 15th Annual Latin Grammy Awards, it climbed to number 9 on Hot Latin Songs November 23, 2014, giving Martin his 24th top-ten hit.
 Therefore, Martin broke away from a tie with Gloria Estefan for the sixth slot of most top 10s, coming behind Luis Miguel, Enrique Iglesias, Chayanne, Cristian Castro, and Marco Antonio Solís.
-"Adiós" also peaked at numbers number four and five on Latin Pop Airplay and Latin Airplay, respectively.
+"Adiós" also peaked at numbers four and five on Latin Pop Airplay and Latin Airplay, respectively.

 Besides the United States, "Adiós" peaked at number one in Colombia and reached the top-five in Mexico.
 In 2017, it was certified platinum + gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 90,000 units in Mexico.
 In Spain's official weekly chart, the song debuted at number 37 on September 28, 2014.
 It subsequently peaked at number 12 on the chart issue dated December 14, 2014, giving Martin his 18th top-20 hit in the country.
 "Adiós" has since become Martin's longest-charting solo hit in Spain, spending 25 weeks on the chart.
 The track was also certified gold by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 20,000 units in the country.

 Promotion

 Music videos

 A screenshot from the music video, depicting Martin as a gangster.

 On October 3, 2014, Martin shared a video of himself on the set of filming "Adiós" music video, announcing that the visual would be available on October 20, 2014.
 He exclusively premiered the video on Twitter on the specified date, and uploaded the music videos for both Spanish/French and English versions on his YouTube channel the following day.
-It was set in early-1930s Weimar Germany, filmed in Long Beach, California, the underground speakeasy Harvelle's, which opened its doors during Prohibition in 1931, and directed by Ethan Ladder.
+It was set in early-1930s Weimar Germany, filmed in Long Beach, California, the underground speakeasy Harvelle's, which opened its doors during Prohibition in 1931, and directed by Ethan Lader.
 Martin portrays five characters in the video: a policeman, a bartender, a bouncer, a gangster, and a singer.
 The visual also features several female cabaret dancers, lap dancing to a few men in the crowd.
 Martin stated about the early-1930s: "There is something about that era and the style that I love."
 Writing for his website, Andy Towle praised Martin's different roles for being "each more dashing than the next", while Sophie Schillaci from Entertainment Tonight described the video as "sexy" and "retro".
 As of September 2018, the Spanish/French version has received over 100 million views on YouTube.